Basketball Defensive Drills for Coaches

 How can I improve my child’s basketball defense?

-To enhance your child’s defensive skills in basketball, it’s crucial to teach them the importance of maintaining balance while guarding an opponent.
-Every offensive maneuver aims to disrupt the defender’s equilibrium, creating an opportunity for the attacker to surpass the defense.
 Therefore, when your child is in a defensive position, they should focus on staying grounded and avoid reacting to shot fakes.
 Falling for these fakes often results in the defender being outmaneuvered.
 By emphasizing the significance of balance and discipline in responding to offensive movements, your child can develop into a more effective and resilient defender on the basketball court.

 More Basketball Defensive Drills

 1. 3-on-2 Continuous Drill: This drill emphasizes quick decision-making and communication while defending in transition.
-One defensive player must guard two offensive players as they attempt to score, while the other two defenders rotate to provide support.
+One defensive player must guard two offensive players as they attempt to score while the other two defenders rotate to provide support.

 2. Deny and Recover Drill: In this drill, players work on denying passes to a designated offensive player and then recovering back to their primary defensive assignment.